progers/ccdb/examples/chromiumArithmeticBug/README.md

 This example walks through a real-world bug using code coverage debugging.

-*Due to [crbug.com/796290](https://crbug.com/796290), linking Chromium does not work on MacOS due to code size.
-Until [crbug.com/796290](https://crbug.com/796290) is fixed, this example only works on linux.*

 ## Build with coverage
 Special flags need to be passed to the compiler and linker to enable Clang's [source-based code coverage](https://clang.llvm.org/docs/SourceBasedCodeCoverage.html).
 This can be done by editing the gn args: